 There’s no better way to spend a summer day than strolling down picturesque Lyell Canyon beside the gently-flowing Tuolumne River.
-The mostly-flat trail makes for a gentle start to a long hike, also.
 We trekked around eight miles before making camp near the end of the canyon.
-There we shared a flask of whiskey and toasted both my dad and also my late Uncle Ted (Peter’s father), another big-hearted mountain man who helped introduce Peter, Dan and me to the great outdoors.
+There we shared a flask of whiskey and toasted both my dad and also my late Uncle Ted (Peter’s father), another big-hearted mountain man who helped introduce us to the great outdoors.

 Peter made the team a fine dinner and he deserved a better reward for that than he got.
 His air mattress sprung a leak that night and he woke up itching from head to toe.
 He’d earlier lent his sleeping bag to a friend who apparently exposed it to poison oak!
 Peter and AnaLisse were returning home anyway, so at least he got to take a shower and sleep in a bed again.

 The rest of us made the tough climb over Donohue Pass, 11,056 feet above sea level.
-Following days took us to such scenic wonders as Thousand Island Lake and beneath the inspiring peaks of the Ansel Adams Wilderness, like Banner Peak.
+Following days took us to such scenic wonders as Thousand Island Lake and inspiring peaks of the Ansel Adams Wilderness.
 I had hiked this segment of the John Muir Trail before, but no one else in our group had, and the grandeur of the scenery astounded the team.
 Dan, a photographer, snapped pictures like mad.
 Bob, an experienced globetrotting traveler, said he’d never seen anything like it.
 And Linnae, just 15, happily hiked like a champ on her first big backpacking trip.

-Together we trudged under heavy packs up the Granite Staircase and then descended through a tree-filled valley to Corral Meadow.
+Together we trudged under heavy packs up the Granite Staircase and descended through a tree-filled valley to Corral Meadow.
 The first day on the trail is always tough, but then so is Anna, who cheerfully hiked in high spirits.
-The next days took us down into the North Fork of the San Joaquin River canyon and back up out of it again, past the splendid Cora, Sadler and Isberg lakes and back into Yosemite via Isberg Pass, taking a short detour to summit Isberg Peak, 10,996 feet high.
+The next days took us down into the North Fork of the San Joaquin River canyon and back up out of it again, past the splendid Cora, Sadler and Isberg lakes and back into Yosemite via Isberg Pass.
 That evening marked my first fish catch and unscheduled bath.

 If the John Muir Trail is the heavily-traveled interstate highway of the backcountry, we now followed a forgotten back road, seeing hardly a soul for days, unless you count the marmots which ran about in droves.
 Though I’d been hiking throughout Yosemite for more than 20 years, I’d never passed through this part of the park before, nor seen the towering Triple Divide, Merced and Gray peaks from this perspective.

 Our fourth day since leaving Mammoth Lakes took us up and over Red Peak Pass, the last difficult climb of the trip.
 From there we descended to Lower Ottoman Lake for a refreshing swim and pleasant night.
 Another long march took us past Mt.
 Starr King to Illilouette Creek where we made our final camp.
-Fish darted around in the water, and I pulled out my pole in hopes of improving our dinner.
+Fish darted around in the water, and I pulled out my pole.

 I thought back to all the times Dad took my brothers and me angling, recalling that often we boys would land more fish than Dad did.
 Only when I was older did I realize that Dad often hooked a catch on his line and then handed the pole to one of us to reel in.
 I wondered if Anna had ever caught a fish in the backcountry.
 A tug pulled at my line.